cellule-org/calendar/README.md

 ## TODO

 - **Mobile Development**: Work on the mobile part of the project to ensure compatibility and functionality across mobile devices.
-- **Event Creation on Desktop**: Implement functionality to create an event by double-clicking on a time slot.
 - **Event Creation on Mobile**: Implement functionality to create an event by long-pressing on a time slot.

 ## Contributing